ankurk91/bandwidth-notification-channel/README.md

 * The  `simulate` option allows to you test the channel without sending actual SMS.
 When set to `true`, it will write a log with http payload.

 ## Usage
-Now you can use the Bandwidth channel in your `via()` method inside the notification class:
+Now you can use the Bandwidth channel in the `via()` method inside your Notification class:
 ```php
 <?php